zamanianlab/ZamanianLabDocs/docs/comp_homebrew.md

 # Homebrew

 [Homebrew](https://brew.sh) is a package manager for macOS.
-You can install common bioinformatics software using Homebrew, which automatically determines the necessary configuration for successful installation on your machine.
+It allows you to install common software and automatically determines the necessary configuration for successful installation on your machine.
 Once installed, Homebrew will also keep a log of software that needs updating and will quickly update all of your installed software with only a few keystrokes.
 Install Homebrew with the following command:

 ``` bash
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 ```

-While most bioinformatics tasks will be run using servers, you may choose to use Homebrew to install bionformatics programs to your local computer to carry out some tasks locally.
-The following command installs a list of informatics programs to your computer, which should be modified based on your needs.
+One of the main ways we use Homebrew is to maintain a development environment on our macOS's that will be consistent with the Linux OS on our CHTC node.
+For this reason, we install the GNU version of many command line tools (e.g. grep, sed, awk).
+After installing Homebrew, download and run [this Bash script](https://raw.githubusercontent.com/zamanianlab/ZamanianLabDocs/master/resources/zl_brew.sh) to install all of the relevant GNU tools.
+If you have this GitHub repo cloned in `$HOME/GitHub`, you can use the following command to install the GNU tools:

 ``` bash
 sh ~/Github/ZamanianLabDocs/resources/zl_brew.sh
 ```
-[Link](https://raw.githubusercontent.com/zamanianlab/ZamanianLabDocs/master/resources/zl_brew.sh) to bash installation script that includes GNU versions of command line tools.

 You can also install many common bionformatics packages with brew, for example: